ooominds/Polish-Aspect/README.md

 This should be installable from PyPi so this means it requires pip.
 You can install the latest pip by typing "pip install pip".
 From a terminal, type "pip install ndl-aspect".
+A conda environment is recommended for h5py dependencies when using Windows.

 ## pipeline